korhanmd/udacity-go-chase-it/README.md

 This is the second project of Udacity's Robotics Software Engineer Nanodegree.
 I designed a mobile robot with camera and LIDAR.
 I placed it on the world from [previous project](https://github.com/korhanmd/udacity-build-my-world).
 If the robot sees a white ball, chases it.

+You need to clone this repo with `git clone --recurse-submodules https://github.com/korhanmd/udacity-go-chase-it.git` command to get submodules in your local.

 There are two packages in the project.
 They are `my_robot` and `ball_chaser`.
 The submodules of this repo are these packages. `my_robot` package has robot and world definitions.
 `ball_chaser` package has scripts for robot behaviour.
 It includes `drive_bot` and `process_image` nodes. `drive_bot` node has service to publish velocities to the robot.
 `process_image` node processes the image captured by camera.
 Checks for white ball.
 If it finds a white ball, requests service to move robot through the ball.